camunda-consulting/camunda-7-code-examples/bank-account-opening-camel/README.md

-# camunda BPM example: Bank Account Opening using Camel
+# camunda BPM example: Bank Account Opening using Apache Camel

 ## What does it demonstrate?
 - How to use [Apache Camel](http://camel.apache.org/) together with the [camunda BPM platform](http://camunda.org)